 If your wardrobe is in dire need of some extra TLC, use this 10-step revamp guide to nurse it back to life!
-Combat extreme boredom with the majority of your clothes and get one step closer to ‘closet heaven’ which is what I call the state when every single item in your closet reflects your personal sense of style, you face getting dressed every day with excitement, your wardrobe suits your needs exactly, you always feel like you have something to wear and you really could not wish for a better set of clothes.
+Combat extreme boredom with the majority of your clothes and get one step closer to ‘closet heaven’ which is what I call that magical state when every single item in your closet reflects your personal style, you face getting dressed with excitement every day, your wardrobe suits your needs exactly, you always feel like you have something to wear and you really could not imagine a better set of clothes.
 Reaching closet heaven might not be easy, but at least the process is fun :) I’ve written separate posts on many of these steps and listed them below in the order that seems the most helpful to me, but feel free to pick and choose your own program.
 Happy revamping!

 Are you are minimalist or a maximalist?
 Would you prefer to own a small selection of high-quality items or buy a completely new set of clothes every season and have lots of options?
 Before you edit your wardrobe, think about your general approach to personal style.
 Read about my own approach here